dmerson/u_of_a_javascript_learners_sig/README.md

 [Windows Clients](https://git-scm.com/download/gui/windows)

-Email don-E -dmerson@email.arizona.com to add you as a member of this repository and you can edit items to this repository.
+Email don-E -dmerson@email.arizona.com to add you as a contributor of this repository and you can edit items to this repository.

 #Resources